 Subjective evaluations of the strength of our relationship may miss the accumulating corrosion disconnecting the power.
 Although our relationship may be massaged in our mind to be something it is not, the blasting of self-worth is real and dampening.
 The co-dependence snags willpower to grow on the unmovable nails of fear—terror of change, horror of abandonment.

-A co-dependent relationship, as described by Gay and Kathleen Hicks, is an entanglement rather than a relationship (1992).
+An entangled relationship is co-dependent.
+Gay and Kathleen Hicks refer to co-dependent relationships as entanglements (1992).
 An entanglement limits freedom.
 Each part impaired instead of enlarged.
-Imagine two power cords twisted and ensnared; the two cords chaotically wrapped with multiple knots and catches are shorter than the length of either individual cord fully extended.
-Now picture two power cords straitened and connected end to end, extending the length; the length of these two cords exceeds the length of either independent cord.
+Imagine two power cords twisted and ensnared; the two cords chaotically wrapped with multiple knots and catches are shorter than the length of either individual cord when fully extended.
+Now picture two power cords straitened and connected, together the length is extended, exceeding the length of either independent cord.

 "The same dramas, the same destructive habits, the same hurtful interactions all become part of the co-dependent entanglement." ~T. Franklin Murphy

 Co-dependence is this unconscious agreement limiting each other’s potential.
 In the Hendricks’ words again, the basic contract is: “If I don’t insist you change your bad habits, you won’t leave me or make me challenge my bad habits” (1992).

 The unconscious agreement written out in words shocks; but we hide these implicit agreements, beneath the nagging need to change, we hope for the security of sameness.
 When haunted by past partners who carelessly wounded and abandoned, we seek stability in the present—growth frightens, rocking the boat terrifies.
 The novel experience of being loved is not received with excitement but with fear.